-1.3.3 Arc Shorting Control
+1.3.3 ARC SHORTING CONTROL

 Arc spray systems typically have an inherent problem of arc shorting.
 This condition occurs on all systems; the larger the wire diameter, the more severe the problem.
 A patented feature of the Thermion Inc. system controls arc shorting.
 As the arc attempts to short, a sensor detects a change in arc conditions, and the patented feature compensates, recreating atomization.
-This feature has allowed continuous usage of 3/16" aluminum and zinc wires producing over 40 lbs. and 150 lbs., per arc hour spray rate at a power level of 400 amperes.

-1.3.4 Remote Control of Power Source
+1.3.4 REMOTE CONTROL OF POWER SOURCE